Politics of Portugal: 10th, 11th, 12th Constitutional Governments (1985–1995)

-XIII and XIV Constitutional Governments (1995–2002)
+13th and 14th Constitutional Governments (1995–2002)

 The Socialist Party, under the leadership of António Guterres, came to power following the October 1995 legislative elections.
-The Socialists later won a new mandate by winning exactly half the parliamentary seats in the October 1999 election, and constituting then the XIV Constitutional Government.
+The Socialists later won a new mandate by winning exactly half the parliamentary seats in the October 1999 election, and constituting then the 14th Constitutional Government.
 Socialist Jorge Sampaio won the February 1996 presidential elections with nearly 54% of the vote.
 Sampaio's election marked the first time since the 1974 revolution that a single party held the prime ministership, the presidency, and a plurality of the municipalities.
 Local elections were held in December 1997.

 Prime Minister Guterres continued the privatization and modernization policies initiated by his predecessor, Aníbal Cavaco Silva (in office 1985–1995) of the Social Democratic Party.
 Guterres was a vigorous proponent of the effort to include Portugal in the first round of countries to collaborate and put into effect the euro in 1999.
 In international relations, Guterres pursued strong ties with the United States and greater Portuguese integration with the European Union while continuing to raise Portugal's profile through an activist foreign policy.
 One of his first decisions as prime minister was to send 900 troops to participate in the IFOR peacekeeping mission in Bosnia.
 Portugal later contributed 320 troops to SFOR, the follow-up Bosnia operation.
 Portugal also contributed aircraft and personnel to NATO's Operation Allied Force in Kosovo.
 Guterres resigned in December 2001 after a disappointing result in the local elections.

-XV Constitutional Government (2002–2004)
+15th Constitutional Government (2002–2004)

-Following the results of the 2002 early election, the XV Constitutional Government, led by José Manuel Durão Barroso, leader of the Social Democratic Party, in coalition with the People's Party, whose leader, Paulo Portas, became Minister of Defence, was sworn in in April 2002.
-This government lasted two years because, in June 2004, Durão Barroso announced his resignation in order to become President of the European Commission.
+Following the results of the 2002 early election, the 15th Constitutional Government, led by José Manuel Durão Barroso, leader of the Social Democratic Party, in coalition with the People's Party, whose leader, Paulo Portas, became minister of defence, was sworn in in April 2002.
+This government lasted just two years because, in June 2004, Durão Barroso announced his resignation to become president of the European Commission.

-XVI Constitutional Government (2004–2005)
+16th Constitutional Government (2004–2005)

 After José Manuel Durão Barroso accepted the invitation to be the next European Commission President, a new government had to be formed.
 Though opposition parties called for general elections, President Jorge Sampaio named Pedro Santana Lopes, the new Social Democratic Party leader, as prime minister, who thus formed a new government, in coalition with the People's Party.
 However, in December 2004, due to several controversies involving the government, the President dissolved the parliament and called for early elections.
 Santana Lopes resigned after the announcement of the President's decision.